-The following referenced documents are indispensable or the application of this document.
+The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

-ISO 5-2:2001, Photography - Density measurements - Part & Geometric conditions for transmission density
+ISO~5-2, Photography~and~graphic~technology -- Density~measurements -- Part~2:~Geometric~conditions~for~transmittance~density

-ISO 5-3:1995, Photography - Density measurements - Part 3: Spectral conditions
+ISO 5-3, Photography and graphic technology - Density measurements - Part 3: Spectral conditions

-ISO 5-4:1995, Photography - Density measurements - Part 4: Geometric conditions for reflection density
+ISO 5-4, Photography and graphic technology - Density measurements - Part 4: Geometric conditions for reflection density

-ISO 18911-2000, Imaging materials - Processed safety photographic films - Storage practices
+ISO 18911, Imaging materials - Processed safety photographic films - Storage practices